rydmike/theme_demo/README.md

 }, name: 'keyValueDbProvider');
 ```

 > I like to give Riverpod providers names using their `name` property, they are useful for debug purposes.
-For example in the `AppProviderObserver` we can use it to print the name of the provider that was changed.
+For example, in the `AppProviderObserver` we can use it to print the name of the provider that was changed.

 The `keyValueDbListenerProvider` above in `main` is just a normal `Provider`, that we use to access `KeyValueDbListener`.